 - An imprisonment term in the state prison for 16 months, 2, or 3 years

 Whether fraudulent or real, a car accident can make you subject to both health insurance fraud and car insurance fraud charges for allegedly submitting multiple or fraudulent claims for both of your medical expenses and car damages.
-PC 550 prohibits various forms of healthcare insurance fraud related to car insurance fraud, and the possible consequences are similar.
+Penal Code Section 550 prohibits various forms of healthcare insurance fraud related to car insurance fraud, and the possible consequences are similar.